tkw1536/PreJsPy/README.rst

 What is this?
 =============

-PreJsPy is highly configurable a precedence-based parser written in both Python and JavaScript.
+PreJsPy is highly configurable a precedence-based parser written in both Python (3.8+) and JavaScript (ES5+).
 The default grammar is based on a subset of JavaScript but can be adapted to a lot of different scenarios.

 .. code:: python